My Name Is Khan: Theatrical

 My Name Is Khan debuted in Abu Dhabi, UAE on 10 February 2010.
 It released globally in cinemas on 12 February 2010.
 MNIK had a two phase release.
 To begin with, it had a mainstream release in India coupled with a regular Diaspora release in UK, US, Gulf, Australia and various other countries.
 "After that in the months of April and May, we would be looking at a mainstream theatrical release in countries like Germany, Poland and other parts of North America", detailed Johar.

 Pre-sale records

 On 7 August 2009, Khan signed a worldwide distribution deal for the film with Fox Star Studios for ₹1 billion.
 Fox Star Studios distributed the film in India, while its sister studio Fox Searchlight Pictures distributed it in the United States.
 Sony Music India acquired the rights to the film's soundtrack.

 Home media

 The film was released in India on DVD on 21 April 2010, Blu-ray in India, plus a DVD release worldwide followed on 17 August 2010.

-In the United Kingdom, it was 2012's sixth most-watched foreign-language film on television with 210,000 viewers on Channel 4, and the year's second most-watched Asian film (below the Chinese film Red Cliff).
+In the United Kingdom, it was 2012's sixth most-watched foreign-language film on television with 210,000 viewers on Channel 4, and the year's second most-watched Asian film (below the multinational co-production film Red Cliff).